Conditions InDepth: Menopause

 - You no longer menstruate.

 - The risk of certain health problems increases.
-These health problems include osteoporosis and vaginal dryness.
+These health problems include heart disease and osteoporosis.

 http://womenshealth.gov/menopause/menopause-basics/index.html.
 Updated September 29, 2010.
 Accessed February 27, 2014.